Contact-Control-Interfaces/maestro-sdk-docs/Unreal/README.md

 + **Plugin contains Maestro Glove library files.**
 > The Binaries folder should contain `libMaestro.dll` and `libMaestro.dll.a`, both of which are necessary at runtime for the plugin.
 Renaming these files or removing them will cause the plugin to fail to start.
+>
+> For Bluetooth functionality to be enabled, the Binaries folder should also include `libwinpthread-1.dll`, `WinRTDLL.dll` and `WinRTDLL.lib`.
+Be sure to enable Bluetooth on your system as well.
+>
+> Renaming or removing any of these files may cause the plugin to fail to start.

 ## Plugin Installation
 To install the plugin for a given project, place the Maestro Glove plugin in the `Plugins` folder in your project’s main directory.
 If that folder does not exist, create it first.
 The next time the project’s editor is opened the plugin will be loaded and ready to use.
 This can be verified by opening the Plugins Browser in editor by clicking on Plugins under the Edit dropdown on the main toolbar.
 If the plugin was loaded properly, it should be listed under Installed.
 Verify that the enabled checkbox has been clicked for the project here before continuing.